 A relationship with the property market

-Lynne had worked hard to cut her mortgage down to size, with the goal being to become mortgage-free as soon as possible.
+Lynne had worked hard to whittle away her mortgage as she always wanted to be mortgage-free as soon as possible.

 “It was then my intention to downsize when I finished work and release the capital from the last property I was living in when I was working,” she added.